scanner-inc/validate-detection-rules/README.md

 ## How it works

-The action installs the scanner-cli tool and runs `scanner-cli validate` with the specified files, directories, and options.
+The action installs the scanner-cli tool and runs either `scanner-cli validate` or `scanner-cli run-tests` (depending on the `check_action` input) with the specified files, directories, and options.
 It creates individual GitHub annotations for each validation error, pointing to the exact file and line where issues are found.

 ## Development